LOW BACK PAIN

 How does The Wellness Studio help lower back pain?

 Dr. Curtis is skilled at identifying and treating lower back conditions.
 He can offer extensive treatment and rehabilitation therapies which provide successful management of lower back pain.
-He uses spinal manipulations to correct any misalignments, including tortipelvis a condition where you may feel as if one side is higher up than the other, usually showing up in the mirror as one side shifted.
+He uses spinal manipulations to correct any misalignments, including a condition called tortipelvis where you may feel as if one side is higher up than the other.
 Various exercises and stretches will also be demonstrated for home care.